Frequently Asked Questions

 • What kind of medicine is BENLYSTA?

 BENLYSTA (belimumab) is a biologic therapy, not a steroid.
-It is taken in addition to your other lupus medications and is available in 3 options for adults with lupus and lupus nephritis:
+It is taken in addition to your other lupus medications and is available in several administration options:

-For children ages 5 and above with lupus or lupus nephritis, BENLYSTA is available as an IV infusion.
+• For patients ages 5 and above with lupus (systemic lupus erythematosus) or lupus nephritis, IV infusion administered by a healthcare provider is available.

 Was this helpful?